 The effects of serial casting are not permanent and will require maintenance after the cast is removed.
 Your child’s doctor may advise wearing a brace overnight.
 Braces can be taken on and off throughout the day and will help maintain your child’s range of motion.

 As previously mentioned, serial casting may last up to 12 weeks, and the continuous stretching will lengthen the muscle fibers.
 However, failure to continue stretching and exercising after the cast is removed may cause your muscles to shorten again.

 It’s important to take advantage of the effects of serial casting and practice moving with correct form as much as you can to retain the improved function.

 Serial casting is well-tolerated by most children because it is mild, gradual, and comes with minimal side effects if properly taken care of.

-Prolonged stretching will help lengthen muscles to improve flexibility, range of motion, and gait.
+Casting helps promote correct musculoskeletal alignment and prevents the muscles from further tightening.
+Additionally, prolonged stretching will lengthen muscles to improve flexibility, range of motion, and gait.

 We hope this article helped you better understand what serial casting is and how it can help individuals with cerebral palsy manage their spasticity.